LunaNerd/synthetic-dataset-generation/readme.md

 - splits for training, validation and test (of your resources) as described [here](data/readme.md)

-The rest will be handled by this repository :) If you need help gathering data for the image pool, check our [project page](https://a-nau.github.io/parcel2d/) with details on image scraping and asset selection.
+The rest will be handled by this repository :) If you need help gathering data for the image pool, check the [project page from a-nau](https://a-nau.github.io/parcel2d/) with details about general image scraping and asset selection using search engines like Google, Bing and ... .
+Check ... for gathering data from GBIF.

-This version was developed as part of a [paper](https://arxiv.org/abs/2210.09814) ([citation](#citation)), also check the [project page](https://a-nau.github.io/parcel2d/) for more details.

 ## Usage

-There two places to make configurations:
+There three places to make configurations:

 [config.py](src/config.py) to adjust e.g. (all variables are explained in the comments)

-- number of objects of interests
+- number of objects of interestsD
 - number of distractors
 - max IoU between objects
 - which blending methods are used